-GCCS Design Plans must be updated under two situations: (1) within 90 days after expansion of the GCCS into a new area or (2) if changes made to the GCCS were not consistent with the current plan.
+GCCS Design Plans must be updated under two (1) at least 90 days before situations: expansion of the GCCS into a new area or (2) prior to installating or expanding the GCCS in a way that is not consistent with the current plan.
 Under the Federal Plan, landfills must notify the EPA when a Design Plan has been completed and submit the signature page, stamped by a professional engineer.
 The EPA will then have 90 days to request a full copy of the plan be submitted for review.
 If they don't, then the plan can be implemented, and no submittal is required, although the landfill owner remains "at risk" and responsible for developing a fully compliant Design Plan.
 If submittal is requested, then the landfill is bound by requirements for working with the agency to get the plan approved and then complying with it.